What are Canine Parvovirus?

 Dogs affected by parvovirus can exhibit symptoms such as:

 - Loss of appetite

 The virus attacks each cell it comes into contact with, and can cause permanent damage to the cardiac system of the canine.
 If your unvaccinated dog begins to display any of the above symptoms, it is vital that you seek immediate veterinary care.

 There are two types of canine parvovirus in dogs caused by two different strains of the virus.

 - Canine parvovirus type 2 - CPV-2

 Causes of Canine Parvovirus in Dogs

-- While the exact origin of the virus is not known, it is believed to be a mutation of the feline panleukopenia virus, or perhaps a related parvovirus of non-domestic animals
+A canine parvovirus infection in dogs is caused by contact with the CPV-1 or CPV-2 virus.
+While the exact origin of the virus is not known, it is speculated to be a mutation of the feline panleukopenia virus.

 Diagnosis of Canine Parvovirus in Dogs

 Diagnosis of a canine parvovirus infection begins with noting the symptoms the virus produces in an infected dog, such as severe vomiting and bloody stool.
 A physical examination by your veterinarian can give them more clues as to what is wrong with your dog.
 Your veterinarian will take into account the age of your dog, as well as their vaccination record and immune status.
 Be sure to relay if your dog has possibly come into contact with any infected animals or environments.